capistrano/capistrano/_posts/2013-06-01-release-announcement.markdown

 Other modes for parallelism include:

-{% highlight ruby %}
+{% prism ruby %}
+    # Capistrano 3.0.x
     on :all, in: :groups, max: 3, wait: 5 do
       # Take all servers, in groups of three which execute in parallel
       # wait five seconds between groups of servers.
       # This is perfect for rolling restarts
     end

     on :all, in: :sequence, wait: 15 do
       # This takes all servers, in sequence and waits 15 seconds between
       # each server, this might be perfect if you are afraid about
       # overloading a shared resource, or want to defer the asset compilation
       # over your cluster owing to worries about load
     end

     on :all, in: :parallel do
       # This will simply try and execute the commands contained within
       # the block in parallel on all servers.
 This might be perfect for kicking
       # off something like a Git checkout or similar.
     end
-{% endhighlight %}
+{% endprism %}

 The internal tasks, for standard deploy recipes make use of all of these as is appropriate for the normal case, no need to be afraid of scary slow deploys